ImageMagick/Usage-Markdown/distorts/index.md

 Each successive order polynomial after this adds another `'order'+1` terms to each of the pair of equations.
 As such an order '`3`' cubic-fit polynomial requires a minimum of 10 coordinate pairs to fully define, and an order '`4`' quintic-fit polynomial needs 15 coordinate pairs.

-You can use a [Verbose Distortion Summery](#distort_verbose) to see the resulting equation that the polynomial distortion fitted to the coordinates specified.
+You can use a [Verbose Distortion Summary](#distort_verbose) to see the resulting equation that the polynomial distortion fitted to the coordinates specified.

 As an larger example I have an image of a grid.
 I also have a large set of coordinates (stored in the file "`grid16_control_points.txt`") on how I what to warp that grid.